csc-training/Kielipankki/slides/intro.md

 * Access via a text-based shell connection, or a browser-based application

-* Pouta: general-purpose supercomputer, some nVidia GPUs - we'll be using this through Jupyter in the browser!
+* Puhti: general-purpose supercomputer.
+682 CPU nodes, each with 40 cores + 80 Nvidia GPU nodes - we'll be using this through Jupyter in the browser!

-* Mahti: larger-scale job, a lot og nVidia GPUs
+* Mahti: larger-scale jobs.
+1404 CPU nodes, each with 128 cores, a total of 180K CPU cores!
+24 GPU nodes, but very beefy ones (4 Nvidia A100's).

-* Lumi: very large supercomputer, huge amount of AMD GPUs
+* Lumi: very large supercomputer, #3 in the world currently.
+Over 10K AMD GPUs.